qutip/qutip/doc/guide/dynamics/dynamics-time.rst

 Methods for Writing Time-Dependent Operators
 ============================================

 In the previous examples of quantum evolution, we assumed that the systems under consideration were described by time-independent Hamiltonians.
 However, many systems have explicit time dependence in either the Hamiltonian, or the collapse operators describing coupling to the environment, and sometimes both components might depend on time.
-The two main evolution solvers in QuTiP, :func:`qutip.mesolve` and :func:`qutip.mcsolve`, discussed in :ref:`master` and :ref:`monte` respectively, are capable of handling time-dependent Hamiltonians and collapse terms.
+The time-evolutions  solvers :func:`qutip.mesolve`, :func:`qutip.mcsolve`, :func:`qutip.sesolve`, and :func:`qutip.brmesolve` are all capable of handling time-dependent Hamiltonians and collapse terms.
 There are, in general, three different ways to implement time-dependent problems in QuTiP:

 1. **Function based**: Hamiltonian / collapse operators expressed using [qobj, func] pairs, where the time-dependent coefficients of the Hamiltonian (or collapse operators) are expressed using Python functions.